 When can we pay for dental services

-As dental services are a TAC approved treatment we will pay for you to visit a dentist, dental technician, oral or maxillofacial surgeon for treatment, assessment and care planning immediately after your accident.
+As dental services are a TAC approved treatment we will pay for you to visit a dentist, dental prosthetist, or an oral or maxillofacial surgeon for treatment, assessment and care planning immediately after your accident.
 You can also immediately access any radiology or diagnostic procedures required as part of this treatment.

-To help you with your injuries, your dentist may also recommend:
+To help you with your injuries, your dentist may also recommend treatments such as:

-- Dental implants and associated procedures, such as bone, soft tissue grafts and anaesthetic.
+- Dental implants and associated procedures, such as bone and soft tissue grafts.

 - Prosthodontics including the construction and insertion of an implant-supported prosthesis.

 For more information on oral or maxillofacial surgery, see: Surgery and medical specialists.

 We will, where appropriate, work with your treating team to make sure that you receive the dental services you need.

 We may contact your dental services provider to discuss your progress or request an assessment to make sure that: